bharatmajjiga/dreamProject/README.md

 # DreamProject
-This project is small social media kind of application, with functionality such as user login
+This project is small social media kind of application, with functionality such as user login,
-logged in user able to view his albums the photos inside each albums and also the posts posted by the user and the todo list if the user has created any
+logged in user able to view his albums, the photos inside each albums, and also the posts posted by the user, and the todo list if the user has created any.

 The main theme of starting this project is to learn angular framaework